What I Learned From Reviewing 970 Remote Job Applications

 TIP 4: Ensure that your LinkedIn aligns with the role you’re applying to ✅!

-I saw so many with “Electrical Engineer” or “Data Analyst” or other non-relevant job titles.
+I saw so many with “Electrical Engineer” “Data Analyst” or other non-relevant job titles.
 Yes, I understand that you may be switching careers, but make it clear to the person reading your profile why you may be applying to a different role to your experience.

 TIP 5: It’s OK to be a bit cheeky, depending on the audience!